wp-plugins/social-connect/readme.txt

 == Description ==

-Social Connect adds buttons for Twitter, Facebook, Google, Yahoo, WordPress.com or other OpenID on the login, register and comment forms of a WordPress site.
+Social Connect adds social login buttons on the login, register and comment forms of your WordPress site.

+The buttons offer login and registration using a Twitter, Facebook, Google, Yahoo, WordPress.com or OpenID account.

 It makes it super easy for new members to register with your site and existing members to login.